fiwnq/decrafter/README.md

 # Decrafter

-This is a Minecraft mod compatible with Forge 1.18.2.
+This is a Minecraft mod compatible with Forge 1.18.2 and 1.20.1.

 Adds a block that converts craftable items and blocks into their respective ingredients.